bensoho/Python/README.md

-Python learning and practice playground.
+Python learning and practicing playground.